psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

 {:toc}

 # About the A406
+The A406 claims to be able to do:

+- 6/6 mils using the 60 degree "V-tip" (routing bit, or "universal cutting tools" in LPKF land).
+- 8/8 mils using the 90 degree v-tip.

+Why should you use the A406 over the LPKF?
+If you need more manual control over the process, if you're a little bit more of a power PCB person, then according to our experience, you should get better results from the A406.
+The LPKF software is more user friendly, but still has a few issues.

 **What do you need to start a job?**
 - 3 gerber files (bottom, top, and outline) \*